How to Reuse Used Green Tea Leaves?

 You can conveniently brew tea leaves again and again.
 However, it depends on the size, type, and variety of the tea along with the method of processing.

-In fact, this practice of reusing leaves is so widely followed in Japan that they call these leaves ‘chagara’ (used tea leaves).
+This practice of reusing leaves is so widely followed in Japan that they call these leaves ‘chagara’ (used tea leaves).

-How to Dry Green Tea Leaves?
+How To Dry Green Tea Leaves?

 It would be a good idea to use the leaves after letting them dry as they would last longer.
 You can dry the leaves to get rid of moisture and use them for different purposes.